MockbaTheBorg/MockbaModular/README.md

 Clock/Reset UDP broadcaster.<br>
 This module receives a clock and a reset signals as inputs and then broadcasts them via UDP port 7000, to allow for synchronization of other VCV Rack instances running on different computers at the same network.<br>
 Best results are achieved if using Ethernet, not Wifi.<br>
-Right now it broadcasts to 192.168.1.255 only, one would need to change this in the source code and recompile if they want to use a different IP broadcast address.<br>
+By default it broadcasts to 192.168.1.255 only.
+If a different network is needed, one would need to change this in a JSON file that is created on Rack's documents folder when the plugin is first loaded.<br>
+From that moment on the plugin will always load the default IP address from the JSON file.<br>
 The little status light illuminates red if there's any issue establishing the UDP socket.

 ## UDPClockSlave (Slavah)